-This week I was invited to visit a builder in Christchurch who is specializing in the construction of Tiny Houses.
+This week after I had visited builders in Melbourne, I was invited to see a builder in Christchurch who is specializing in the construction of Tiny Houses.
 The point of the visit was to ascertain the suitability of fitting the house with a Natureloo composting toilet.

 The house as pictured is in its final stages of completion with just the addition of fittings and furniture to be done.